 Insta tip - tag everyone involved in the shoot - it’s a good way to get traction on your post as well as say thanks.

-Horst Diekgerdes is a veteran, mastering the art of storytelling through his photos.
+Horst Diekgerdes is an old pro, mastering the art of storytelling through his photos.
 Using soft light and incorporating interesting backdrops/locations, Horst often uses fashion to explore fairytale-like scenes.
+Sebastian Kim has some serious campaigns to his name, like Alexander Wang, Calvin Klein and Opening ceremony.
+He has a way with accentuating the human form - always producing tastefully sexy shots.

 Insta tip - don’t be afraid to let your humor shine online - it’s cool to break up professionalism with a giggle.